reserve-protocol/reserve-index-dtf/README.md

 ###### Lot Sizing

-Auctions are sized by the difference between current balances and what balance the Folio would need at the given `limit`.
+Auctions are sized by the difference between current balances and what balance the Folio would need at the given basket `limit * weight`.
 Surpluses are defined relative to `RebalanceLimits.high`, while deficits are defined relative to `RebalanceLimits.low`.
 Each auction, the `AUCTION_LAUNCHER` is able to progressively narrow this range, until eventually an auction is run where `RebalanceLimits.high == RebalanceLimits.low` is true.
+Rebalancing is also informed by the spot weight at the invidiual token level.

 The auction `sellAmount` represents the single largest quantity of sell token that can be transacted without violating the `limits` of either tokens in the pair.